 Within the market, the level of fundraising for PE funds and capital allocated and invested by other investors in the private markets, determine the supply of capital.
 To gauge this supply, we examined fundraising and dry powder levels for PE funds and deal-making activity.
 The fundraising directly reflects the capital raised by investment funds.
 At the same time, deal-making activity is indirect evidence of all capital available in the markets and supply of investable assets – this analysis has revealed some interesting changes and more on this can be found under our Investment Activity section of this report.

 Historically, the volume of exits along with the quality of exit routes available in Africa was of central concern for investors looking to access African PE.
 This is evident in a recent African Private Equity and Venture Capital Association (AVCA) PE survey where many LPs and GPs cited limited exit opportunities as a challenge for PE fund managers in Africa over the next three years.
 However, data shows that exits are taking place in Africa: there were 270 exits recorded between 2015 and 2020 on the continent.
 In our Exits section, we look at the exit trends and analyse the recent developments.

-We have also looked at the perception of risk and returns compared to listed equity, and how perceptions have changed.
-To shed some light on this, we looked at the theoretical cost of equity, which reflects the perceived risk of the different markets.
-The dramatic impact of COVID-19 resulted in significant increases in perceived risk, wiping out gains shown by many African countries before the pandemic.
+The perception of risk and returns, compared to other investment opportunities, influences pricing.
+To shed some light on this, we explore the theoretical cost of equity, which reflects the perceived risk of the different markets.
+The gradual recovery following the dramatic impact of Covid-19 has resulted in a normalisation in perceived risk.

-After examining all of these factors, which influence pricing, we then examined trends in both South Africa and Africa (ex.
-SA), where a significant difference between these markets — driven by notable differences in capital markets and the perception of risk and returns — can be observed.
+After examining all of these factors that influence pricing, we then looked at price trends in both South Africa and Africa ex SA.
+We observed a significant difference between South Africa and the rest of the continent driven by notable differences in capital markets and the perception of risk and returns.